drmikesamy/desilo/README.md

 ## Protocol specification

-For detailed information about the protocol, you can refer to the Desilo Protocol Specification Proposals [DPSPs] which outline the technical details and message formats used in Desilo.
+For detailed information about the protocol, you can refer to the Desilo Improvement Proposals [DIPs] which outline the technical details and message formats used in Desilo.

 ## Getting started

-Our goal is for Desilo to be the product of many minds across disciplines and will evolve as various contributors submit DPSPs and the Desilo Protocol Specification set develops.
+Our goal is for Desilo to be the product of many minds across disciplines and will evolve as various contributors submit DIPs and the Desilo Protocol Specification set develops.

 ## Licence